Sunday, May 17, 2026

 Rather than go through each serving, I will pause only on the negative results.
 The tossed salad affects everyone in small ways, but really impacts Sybil.
 Her Charisma goes up by two while her Wisdom, which was already pretty low, dropped by one.
 Being chaotic, this is dangerously close to the funniest Thief I have ever rolled

 This is an odd trick for B/X based rules because of how the ability score modifiers work.
 You are unlikely to change enough to be mechanically affected, unless you lose points in your prime requisite ability.
-In AD&D, the effects are more dramatic because of the modifers are spread a little more.
+In AD&D, the effects are more dramatic because the modifiers are spread a little more.

 Khouri and Jude suffer from the bread.
 Since Khouri is a post-human with both heavily modified genes and nanites, she gets hot instead of suffering from the starvation-like hunger that Jude will experience.
 It doesn't harm her, but it does prevent her from eating any more food.
 She wandered the room, fanning herself and swearing.
 She is also immune to slow and haste spells.
 I have thought of adding more immunities, but that would require going through every spell.